Algebraic Winding Numbers: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:auxiliar_product_formula} we characterize all cases where the auxiliary product formula (\ref{eqn_auxiliar}) is correct and provide auxiliary product formulas for the remaining cases.
-In Section \ref{sec:prod_wind} we study the additivity of the winding numbers $\ind$ and $\mind$ with respect to multipliaction in $\C(Z) \setminus\{0\}$.
-Finally, in Section \ref{sec:proof_main_results}, we prove Theorem \ref{thm:new_wn} and Theorem \ref{thm:multiplicativityinevencase}.
+In Section \ref{sec:auxiliar_product_formula} we discuss the auxiliary product formula on univariate polynomials coming from \cite[Theorem 4.5]{Eis}.
+In Section \ref{sec:prod_wind} we study product formulas for complex rational functions, more precisely the additivity properties of the algebraic winding numbers $\ind$ and $\mind$ with respect to multiplication in $\C(Z) \setminus\{0\}$, using the auxiliary product formula.
+Finally, in Section \ref{sec:proof_main_results}, we use the additivity properties of the algebraic winding numbers $\mind$ and $\ind$ to prove Theorem \ref{thm:new_wn} and Theorem \ref{thm:multiplicativityinevencase}.